supahgreg/cf-for-k8s/docs/getting-started-tutorial.md

 EOF
 ```
 NOTES:
 1. You must supply an OCI-compliant container registry.
-Dockerhub is recommended.
+Docker Hub is recommended.
 2. The additional properties configure your cf-for-k8s to run on a local kind cluster.

 With our input values configured we are now ready to deploy cf-for-k8s: